vectordotdev/vector/docs/specs/target.md

   - MUST deploy as a good infrastructure citizen, giving resource priority to other services on the same node.
   - SHOULD be limited to 1 vCPUs by default, MUST be overridable by the user.
-  - SHOULD be limited to 2 GiB of memory per vCPU (4 GiB in this case), MUST be overridable by the user.
+  - SHOULD be limited to 2 GiB of memory per vCPU by default, MUST be overridable by the user.
   - SHOULD be limited to 1 GiB of disk space, MUST be overridable by the user.